$\tau$-Rigid Modules from Tilted to Cluster-Tilted Algebras: Introduction

 We are interested in studying the representation theory of cluster-tilted algebras which are finite dimensional associative algebras that were introduced by Buan, Marsh, and Reiten in $\cite{BMR}$ and, independently, by Caldero, Chapoton, and Schiffler in $\cite{CCS}$ for type $\mathbb{A}$.

 One motivation for introducing these algebras came from Fomin and Zelevinsky's cluster algebras $\cite{FZ}$.
-Cluster algebras were developed as a tool to study dual canonical bases and total positivity in semisimple Lie groups, and cluster-tilted algebras were constructed as a categorification of these algebras.
-To every cluster in an acyclic cluster algebra one can associate a cluster-tilted algebra, such that the indecomposable rigid modules over the cluster-tilted algebra correspond bijectively to the cluster variables outside the chosen cluster.
-Many people have studied cluster-tilted algebras in this context, see for example $\cite{BBT,BMR,BMR2,BMR3,CCS2,KR}$.
+Cluster-tilted algebras are the endomorphism algebras of the so-called tilting objects in the cluster category of $\cite{BMMRRT}$.
+Many people have studied cluster-tilted algebras in this context, see for example $\cite{BMR,BMR2,BMR3,CCS2,KR}$.

-The second motivation came from classical tilting theory.
+The second motivation came from classical tilting theory, see $\cite{H}$.
 Tilted algebras are the endomorphism algebras of tilting modules over hereditary algebras, whereas cluster-tilted algebras are the endomorphism algebras of cluster-tilting objects over cluster categories of hereditary algebras.
 This similarity in the two definitions lead to the following precise relation between tilted and cluster-tilted algebras, which was established in $\cite{ABS}$.

 There is a surjective map

 where $E$ denotes the $C$-$C$-bimodule $E=\text{Ext}_C^2(DC,C)$ and $C\ltimes E$ is the trivial extension.